Goniothalamus tavoyensis: Description

 It is a small tree.
 Its wrinkled, hairless, dark brown branches are circular in cross-section and have lenticels.
-Its petioles are 5-10 millimeters long.
-Its leathery, elliptical, hairless leaves are 10–25.5 by 3.5-6.5 centimeters with tapering tips and wedge-shaped bases.
-It leaves have 10-12 pairs secondary veins emanating from their midribs and their smaller veins give the leaves a granular appearance.
+Its petioles are 5–10 millimeters long.
+Its leathery, elliptical, hairless leaves are 10-25.5 by 3.5-6.5 cm with tapering tips and wedge-shaped bases.
+It leaves have 10–12 pairs secondary veins emanating from their midribs and their smaller veins give the leaves a granular appearance.
 Its solitary flowers are born on 5 millimeter-long pedicels in axillary to supra-axillary positions.
 The pedicels have minute lance-shaped bracts.
 Its 3 hairless, triangular to oval sepals are 4 millimeters long with edges that touch but are not fused.
 Its flowers have 6 petals in two rows of three.
 The thick, rust-colored, oval to lance-shaped outer petals are 8 by 4 millimeters with tapering tips.
 The thick inner petals have edges that are fused at their apex to form a cone.
 Its flowers have numerous short stamen that lack filaments.
 The stamen's anthers are 1.5 millimeters long and the connective tissue between the anther lobes extends up to form a 1.5 millimeters-long tapering cap.
-Its flowers have 7-10 hairless, narrow cylindrical carpels and rounded stigmas.
-Its hairless, elliptical fruit are 1.4-1.8 by 0.7-1 centimeters and occur in groups of 4–8.
+Its flowers have 7–10 hairless, narrow cylindrical carpels and rounded stigmas.
+Its hairless, elliptical fruit are 1.4–1.8 by 0.7–1 centimeters and occur in groups of 4–8.
 The fruit have hard pointed tips, tapering bases with persistent calyx.
-The fruit are born on 9-15 millimeters-long pedicels.
-The fruit are attached to the pedicels by 2-3 millimeters-long stipes.
+The fruit are born on 9–15 millimeters-long pedicels.
+The fruit are attached to the pedicels by 2–3 millimeters-long stipes.